The Stained Tower

 - Dungeon stuff really doesn't kick off until Book 2.

 - It's written as a first-person narrative.
 Experience the world through the MC's eyes, thoughts, and viewpoint.

-- The cover was commissioned for use with this novel only.
+- Book 1 & Book 2 covers were commissioned for use with this novel only.
 Artist (Possible NSFW Material)

 - Overall Score

 - Style Score

 - Story Score

 - Followers :